LogoLogo

 We want our server to listen to POST requests, at /webhook, because that's where we told EverTransit our webhook URL was.
 Because we're using ngrok to expose our local environment, we don't need to set up a real server somewhere online, and can happily test out our code locally.

-Let's go inside the project created in the Setup your server section and set up a little Express app to do something with the information.
+Let's go inside the project created in the section and set up a little Express app to do something with the information.
 Open the index.js file and copy and paste for our initial setup which might look like this:

 index.js